Article: Delivering Difficult Information Successfully

 - How can I help to remove any blocks to this issue and/or to help with productivity?

-You can see the tone of these questions help to create a level playing filed so that all involved can keep the key information clear and avoid anger and frustration.
+You can see the tone of these questions help to create a level, calm and respectful atmosphere so that all involved can keep the key information clear and avoid anger and frustration.

 Some of the areas with which you struggle might include lack of clarity both in understanding the problem and visualizing the outcome.
 Asking questions can help focus on the problem and asking “what” and “how” questions can help you focus on the end result that you wish to achieve.

-Everyone has to deliver information that is unwelcome, uncomfortable, or unexpected but a highly effective leader learns how to do it so the outcome is positive for all who are involved.
-Learning the process of communicating difficult information and doing so successfully is a leadership skill that can be formalized, practiced, and integrated into a
+Everyone has to deliver information that is unwelcome, uncomfortable, or unexpected, but a highly effective leader learns how to do it so the outcome is positive for all who are involved.
+Learning the process of communicating difficult information and doing so successfully is a leadership skill that can be formalized, practiced, and integrated into a successful career.

 Copyright © by Natalie Manor.
 All Rights Reserved.